How it all started

 Most guests already know how to ride and prefer to explore the unspoilt countryside, naturally with an experienced guide.
 The novices go for short, leisurely rides, the experienced riders do more trotting and cantering.
 This is not fast riding country, but there is so much to look at that speed is not an issue and in a week’s stay the riders will never do the same ride twice.
 They will follow trails through vineyards, olive-groves and woodland without any landowners objecting and without meeting a single gate, something that never ceases to amaze.

 In Spring and Autumn Eraldo, qualified guide, organizes weekly riding holidays through the famous Chianti hills and the Arno valley.
 The participants, who must be experienced and fit, will visit abbeys, castles, Romanesque churches, wine-farms and medieval villages.
-There are lavish picnics at lunchtime and in the evening the riders will dine and sleep in comfortable farm holiday centres or small hotels.

 “We cantered through vineyards, walked down old Etruscan roads, trotted through ancient, picturesque villages.
 It was a beautiful Tuscan spring, with flowers everywhere, red poppies, purple irises, golden broom, acacia trees with their heavenly scented blossoms.”

 – Linda Giannino

-In the year 2019 we can offer you five distinct riding programmes: “Discover Tuscany” (one week), “Riding and Dining Tuscan” (one week),”Riding and Fresco-Hunting”, (one week), “Discover Tuscany Family Week” (one week) and “A Taste of Tuscany” (four days).
+In the year 2023 we can offer you four distinct riding programmes.
 For details consult the section CONTACTS (“prices and dates”).

 Please note that like many riding-centres we do have a weight limit of 190 lbs., as this is hilly country and at times hard work for the horses.
 Our age-limit for children is ten (fourteen for riding out, always accompanied by an adult).
 We have, however, no upper age-limit, as elderly riders are often the most experienced, although they may need help mounting and dismounting.